STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar7/sm07_clustering-pca.md

 ### Partitioning methods for mice knockout data

-We can build clusters bottom-up from our data, via agglomerative hierarchical clustering.
+As we saw in the previous section, we can build clusters bottom-up from our data, via agglomerative hierarchical clustering.
 This method produces a dendrogram.
 As a different algorithmic approach, we can pre-determine the number of clusters (k), iteratively pick different ‘cluster representatives’, called centroids, and assign the closest remaining samples to it, until the solution converges to stable clusters.
 This way, we can find the best way to divide the data into the k clusters in this top-down clustering approach.

-The centroids can be determined by different means, as covered in lecture already.
-We will be covering two approaches, *k-means* (implemented in kmeans function), and *k-medoids* (implemented in the pam function).
+The centroids can be determined in different ways, as covered in lecture.
+We will be covering two approaches, **k-means** (implemented in `kmeans` function), and **k-medoids** (implemented in the `pam` function).

 > Note that the results depend on the initial values (randomly
 > generated) to create the first k clusters.
-In order to get the same
+In order to get robust
-> results, you need to set many initial points (see the parameter
+> results, you may need to set many initial points (see the parameter
 > `nstart`).
+You could also set a random seed to ensure the same results
+> each time (but this won’t guarantee robustness).

 #### K-means clustering